 - On your iPhone, iPad, or iPod touch with iOS 10.3 or later, tap Settings > [your name] > iCloud > Photos.
 If you’re using iOS 10.2 or earlier, tap Settings > iCloud > Photos.
 Then select Download and Keep Originals and import the photos to your computer.

 - On your Mac with OS X Yosemite 10.10.3 or later, open the Photos app.
-Choose Photos > Preferences, then select Download Originals to this Mac.
+Choose Photos > File > Export.

 - On your PC, set up iCloud for Windows and turn on iCloud Photo Library.